Skip to content Accessibility info

 Can I still get home insurance in Florida if I have a Federal Pacific or Zinsco panel?

 Most insurance companies will refuse to insure a home that has this type of panel or cancel an existing policy if these panels are present due to known fire risks.
-It’s best to replace the panel before shopping for new insurance.
+Citizens Property Insurance Corporation is one of the only Florida carriers that accepts all panel types, but Citizens is the state's insurer of last resort.
+It's best to replace the panel before shopping for new insurance.

 What are the most common electrical panel insurance issues in Florida?